 A quantity surveyor (QS) is a highly skilled and resourceful construction professional who is an incredibly valuable asset to a construction team.
 The multiple roles they can carry out in a project include Contract Administrator, Contract Manager, Commercial Manager, Project Manager, and Arbitrator.
 Many authors have approached the topic of the QS’s role in different ways.

 As I have found, Quantity Surveyor’s role in the literature survey can be divided into two main categories.

 - Evolved Role

-According to the traditional role, the role of quantity surveyor just limited to the Construction and Consultant organizations and practices.
+According to the traditional role, the role of quantity surveyor is usually confined to the realms of Construction and Consultancy.
 The traditional role of quantity surveyor as identified by some authors as follows,

 Single Rate Approximate Estimate

 In the initial stage of the project, the Role of Quantity Surveyor is to prepare a Single Rate Approximate Estimate/preliminary estimate according to primary details provided by the client and designer.
 This preliminary estimate is very important for project planning within the client budget.
 There are two preliminary estimating techniques such as,